 Teaching and Educational Activities

-The CV service is actively involved in teaching residents cardiovascular pathology and techniques of cardiac dissection.
+The Cardiovascular service is actively involved in teaching residents cardiovascular pathology and techniques of cardiac dissection.
 Regular sessions with pathology residents, cardiovascular fellows and cardiac surgical house officers provide structure-function correlation for these trainees.
-The CV service routinely participates in the monthly cardiac surgical M&M conference and the transplantation conference.
-Members of the CV service serve as lecturers and laboratory instructors for medical and graduate student courses at Harvard Medical School and the Massachusetts Institute of Technology.
+The Cardiovascular service routinely participates in the monthly cardiac surgical monthly morbidity conference and the transplantation conference.
+Members of the Cardiovascular service serve as lecturers and laboratory instructors for medical and graduate student courses at Harvard Medical School and the Massachusetts Institute of Technology.